 On Wednesday, Boise administrators sent a memo to parents asking that they fill out a consent form.
 The district now needs permission “before non-life threatening medical services can be provided to minors,” per Senate Bill 1329, the message said.

-The bill, also known as the Parents’ Rights in Medical Decision-making Act, adopted by the Idaho Legislature this year, gave a parent the right to sue a “health care provider” who furnishes a “health care service” to a minor without parental consent.
+The 2024 Legislature adopted the bill, also known as the Parents’ Rights in Medical Decision-making Act.
+It gives a parent the right to sue a “health care provider” who furnishes a “health care service” to a minor without parental consent.
 Idaho Education News reported last month that the law applies to schools, which administer health screenings and medications, among other medical services.

-The Boise School District has interpreted the statute to mean everything as menial as giving a student a Band-Aid.
+The Boise district has interpreted the statute to mean everything as menial as giving a student a Band-Aid.
 The district offered the following list as examples of medical service that requires parental consent:

 Boise spokesman Dan Hollar pointed EdNews to the section of the law that defines “health care service” as including the “diagnosis, screening, examination, prevention, treatment, cure, care or relief of any physical or mental health condition, illness, injury, defect or disease.”

-And Boise may not be the only school district covering all their bases.
+And Boise may not be the only district covering all its bases.
 The Idaho School Boards Association is advising districts that “general first aid” qualifies as a medical service under the law.

 “While it may not be the legislative intent of the sponsors to require explicit permission to provide a Band-Aid, ISBA guidance is that school districts and charter schools do need to receive permission from parents or guardians to administer general first aid to their student,” said ISBA executive director Misty Swanson.

-Senate Majority Leader Kelly Anthon, R-Burley, who sponsored the bill, did not immediately respond to a request for comment.
-Lawmakers passed the legislation along party lines with unanimous support among Republicans and Gov. Brad Little signed it into law.
+Senate Majority Leader Kelly Anthon, R-Burley, the bill’s sponsor, did not immediately respond to a request for comment.
+Lawmakers passed the legislation along party lines with unanimous Republican support, and GOP Gov. Brad Little signed it into law.

 SB 1329’s statement of purpose says it’s meant to ensure that “children, who often lack maturity and make choices without considering either immediate or long-term consequences, are protected by the informed decision-making of their parents.”